 Norfolk VA Open Enrollment Training Events

-As an Employee Relations Specialist, you have a challenging job –- and once you know the basics, you realize there is always more to learn.
-So, FELTG is happy to present Advanced Employee Relations, a three-day seminar focused on immersing you in the employee relations topics you need most.
+Let’s face it: being a federal sector Employee Relations Specialist is a tough job.
+It’s great to know the basics, but the basics don’t always help you when you’re facing those really challenging situations.
+That’s when you realize that there is much more to learn.
+No worries.
+FELTG is presenting Advanced Employee Relations, a three-day seminar focused on immersing you in the employee relations training you need most.

-In this class you’ll receive in-depth training on topics including leave, performance, misconduct and more.
+Held in Norfolk in September 2019, you’ll receive in-depth training on topics including leave, performance, misconduct, disability accommodation, and more.
 Plus, hands-on workshops will allow you to leave with the tools you’ll need to succeed.
+And it will all be taught by FELTG Senior Instructor Barbara Haga.

 The program runs 8:30 – 4:30 each day.